akshayKhot/akshaykhot.github.io/_posts/2021-7-22-running-rails-migrations.md

 To create a new instance of your database, you can simply run the `rails db:schema:load` command.
 It's better than running the entire migration history, as it may fail to apply correctly.

 The `:ruby` format cannot express everything in the database schema, such as triggers, stored procedures, etc. Setting the format to `:sql` will ensure that an accurate schema is generated and a perfect copy of the database schema is created upon running `db:schema:load`.

+The `db/schema.rb` or `db/structure.sql` is a snapshot of the current state of your database and is the authoritative source for rebuilding that database.
+This allows you to delete old migration files.